Using SQL databases

 Using database user credentials

-For cloud environments you can view database user credentials (created by Encore when provisioning databases) via the Cloud Dashboard:
+For cloud environments on AWS/GCP you can view database user credentials (created by Encore when provisioning databases) via the Cloud Dashboard:

 - Open your app in the Cloud Dashboard, navigate to the Infrastructure page for the appropriate environment, and locate the